 Most people find this tranquil little plaza because they want to dine at Cafè de L’Acadèmia, but in Roman times, Jews and Christians came here to trade.
-The 13th-century church on the plaza, the Basilica dels Sants Just i Pastor, stands on the site of the original 4th-century Christian basilica in Barcino, and the predecessor to this Gothic church functioned as the seat of the archbishop until the city’s cathedral was constructed.
-The plaza’s fountain is said to be the oldest water source in the city.
-Made of Montjuïc stone, it was carved in 1367.
-Above the three pipes are images of one-handed Sant Just, another of the royal shield, and a third of a shield showing a hawk catching a partridge.
+The 13th-century church on the plaza, the Basilica dels Sants Just i Pastor, honors two Roman boy martyrs.
+The Gothic church stands on the site of the original 4th-century Christian basilica in Barcin; glass openings in the floor allow you to glimpse remains of a previous Romanesque church that stood here, which was the seat of the archbishop until the city’s cathedral was constructed.
+Only one tower of two planned towers was built on the asymmetrical building; you can go to the top for awesome views of the Gothic Quarter.
+The interior is full of mysterious surprises, including several images of the damned burning in hell.
+The fountain in the plaza, said to be the city’s oldest water source, was carved of Montjuïc stone in 1367.
+Above its three pipes you’ll see an image of one-handed Sant Just, another of the royal shield, and a third of a shield showing a hawk catching a partridge.

 Plaça de Sant Just